sergioafanou/smart-cv/_posts/2021-04-04-if-i-never-see-a-phone-with-a-mirror-back-again-it-will-be-too-soon.md

 ---
-title : If I never see a phone with a mirror back again it will be too soon
+title : "If I never see a phone with a mirror back again it will be too soon"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://www.androidauthority.com/smartphone-mirror-finish-1214053/